illyfrancis/scribble/docs/draft.md

       String fxCounterPartyForSEB(???);
     }

-Having the component interface delineates the underlying implementation concerns tied to the external data sources from the core processing component.
+The component interface design delineates the underlying implementation concerns relating to the external data sources from the core module.
 Through the interface design the overall solution can avoid tight coupling between multiple systems.
 Also the core component does not concern itself with the specific implementation detail of the reference data source but only depends on the interface.

 The main concerns of this component 'Reference data service' are:

-* to define the interface with the core component
+* definition of the interface with the core component
 * implementation of the interface
 * make the implementation available to the core component

 Additionally, the Reference data service could implement some level of 'caching' for performance improvement but as with any performance-optimization related activities, exercise caution to avoid premature optimization.
 Also any optimization exercise should be supported with well-thought out test cases to demonstrate the effect of optimization.
-More often than not, ill-conceived notion of optimization adds a little or no benefit for the complexity it may require.
+More often than not, ill-conceived notion of optimization adds a little or no benefit for the complexity it may introduce.

 ### 4. VUS Core

-???
-TODO

-` VUS Core ` implements the main business logic according to the BRD.
-It is within this module that the input data is consumed and the outbound data is created as necessary.
+It implements the main business logic according to the BRD.
+It is within this module that the input data is consumed and the outbound data is created as defined by the business requirements.
 The core module interacts with the ` Reference data service ` to enrich the outbound data when needed.

+One of the key responsibility is the maintenance of the state-transition for each transactions by the input events whereby the core component examines the input event in conjunction with its current state to determine the next valid state and performs predetermined actions.
+Essentially it requires a representation of a state machine (or FSM) for each unique transactions.

+There are various approaches for implementing a FSM.
+At one end of the spectrum, it can be implemented in the database by storing the current state against the transaction records and query the State/Event table that defines the state-transitions.

+An advantage with this approach is the durable nature of the database when compared to the states held in-memory, in that the state information is not lost in the event of system failure.
+However the modeling of the State/Event table becomes non-trivial for a complex state-transition logic and any enhancements or changes to the state-transition may require database re-modeling.
+Also there is potential throughput issue with processing of an input event as each event processing it requires multiple database queries to determine the next state.

+In contrast, in-memory model better manages the throughput concerns as it reduces the I/O bound database interactions to a minimum but at the cost of higher memory usage and with the loss of persistence.
+But with in-memory model, the state-transition logic can be more expressive with the semantics of programming language when compared to modeling the logic in a database table.

+Naturally, a hybrid of the two is ideal....

-???
+??? key items

-Determine VUS Core process logic.
+* VUS Ref Id generation
+    * ensuring uniqueness, durable with re-start
+* Persistence and logs

 #### Approach